 The Company historically has devoted a significant portion of its financial resources to research and development programs and expects to continue to allocate significant resources to these efforts.
-Certain research and development expenditures related to non-recurring engineering milestones have been transferred to cost of goods sold, reducing research and development expenses.
-The Company's research and development expenses during fiscal 2023, 2022 and 2021 were \$7.1 million, \$5.8 million and \$3.7 million, respectively.
+The Company's research and development expenses were \$8.7 million, \$7.1 million, \$5.8 million during fiscal 2024, 2023, and 2022, respectively.

 The Company conducts ongoing research and development to design new products and to support and enhance existing product lines.
 Building upon the expertise gained in the development of its existing products, the Company has developed the FOX family of systems for performing test and burn-in of entire processed wafers, and burn-in of devices in singulated die and module form, including the FOX-NP and FOX-CP systems released during fiscal 2019, and the Automated WaferPak Aligner released during fiscal 2023.
-The Company is developing enhancements to our packaged parts and wafer level burn-in products, intended to improve the capability and performance for testing and burn-in of future generation devices and provide the flexibility in a wide variety of applications.
+The Company is developing enhancements to wafer level burn-in products and our packaged parts, intended to improve the capability and performance for testing and burn-in of future generation devices and provide the flexibility in a wide variety of applications.